blindness in pets

 - Keratoconjunctivitis sicca (KCS), or dry eye

-Each dog or cat will deal with blindness differently, just as their unique personalities lead them to deal with everything in life differently.
 Several factors play a role in how they react to their blindness:

-- Age: Some pets are born blind and some acquire blindness later in life.
+Some pets are born blind and some acquire blindness later in life.
 A pet’s age at blindness shapes the way they react.

-- Health: General health at the time of blindness plays a role in a pet’s response to blindness.
+General health at the time of blindness plays a role in a pet’s response to blindness.
 Older dogs may also suffer from cognitive dysfunction, making blindness all the more confusing.

-- Onset of blindness: Certainly whether blindness was sudden or gradual changes our pet’s reaction to it.
+Certainly, whether blindness was sudden or gradual changes our pet’s reaction to it.

-- Personality: Is your pet naturally bold or timid?
+Is your pet naturally bold or timid?
 Nervous or confident?
 These personality traits should be considered when helping him cope with blindness.

 - Make your home safe for your blind pet.
 Get down on your hands and knees to look for trouble spots.
 Getting a “pet’s eye view” of the home can alert you to potential hazards to blind animals.

 - Gate off the stairs.
-It’s likely that your pet will avoid the stairs anyway, because he remembers where they are from his sighted days, but it’s best to avoid an accidental tumble when we can.
+It’s likely that your pet will avoid the stairs anyway because he remembers where they are from his sighted days, but it’s best to avoid an accidental tumble when we can.

 - Make a “home base” for your pet.
 Include a soft bed, food and water, and a crate.
-Also include a litter box if you’re dealing with a cat.
+Also, include a litter box if you’re dealing with a cat.
 Make sure your pet knows where this safe haven is.

 - Keep your pet’s surroundings as constant as possible.
 Do your best to not rearrange the furniture--your pet relies a lot on memory to navigate through the house.